• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Tender and chewy chocolate meringue cookies filled with coconut flakes and walnuts.
-Sometimes called Beacon Hill Cookies or Chocolate Pavlova Cookies, these delicate and delicious cookies are gluten free, and oh so delicious!
-We will show you exactly how to make them in a few easy steps.
+Tender and chewy chocolate meringue cookies filled with coconut flakes and walnuts are the best!
+Sometimes called Beacon Hill Cookies or Chocolate Pavlova Cookies, these delicate and delicious cookies are made with simple ingredients and are gluten-free and oh-so delicious!

-Meringue cookies are cookies made from beating egg whites until they form stiff peaks.
-There is no butter of flour in these cookies, just egg whites and sugar basically.
 The beating process takes about 10 minutes...so it is easier to use a stand mixer than a hand mixer - but a hand mixer will do the trick too!
 And don't let the meringue scare you - these are chewy delicious, chocolately cookies!
 Bonus?
-They are gluten free.
+They are gluten-free.

 Ingredients needed to make chocolate meringue cookies on a metal baking tray.